linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 One more line of text to the example file.
 {{< /output >}}

 The same can be done with multiple files, just by listing the filenames before the `>>` symbol.
-The files' outputs are concatenated, and then the collective result is added to the end of the designated file — in this case, `bigger-example-file.txt`:
+The files' outputs are concatenated, and then the collective result is added to the end of the designated file — in this case, `bigger-example-file.txt` as shown in the example below:

     cat example-file.txt another-example-file.txt >> bigger-example-file.txt
     cat bigger-example-file.txt